 The Carbon Footprint is not shown against its benchmark as the product does not have a carbon objective.
 We have provided current and prior year data.
 This can be used for comparison purposes.
-Our data provider for the EVIC (enterprise value including cash) input and the calculation process has changed.
+Our data provider for the company values has changed.
 We have implemented a comprehensive mapping exercise that has improved the linkage between carbon data and holding records.
-Further scope 1, scope 2 and scope 3 emissions for sovereign have not been included in the calculation this year.
-To aid comparison, prior year results are recalculated using our enhanced mapping engine, and without sovereign scope 1 emissions, and prior year results may not match with what was historically published.
-We will report sovereign scope 1 emissions separately next year as a reporting enhancement.
+Further, carbon footprint for sovereigns has not been included in the calculation this year.
+To aid comparison, our results for 2023 have been recalculated using our updated data sources and may not match what was historically published.